Fit Evaluations

 Where your zones go to work

-For structured aerobic walking, the Capitola Esplanade and beach boardwalk are the easiest protected surfaces; the loops east of 41st Avenue through Depot Hill add gentle progression; the New Brighton-to-Seacliff cliff trail is the longer sustained target.
+For structured aerobic walking, the Capitola Esplanade between Hooper Beach and the Wharf is the easiest protected start; the Depot Hill cliff-top streets add gentle rolling progression as tolerance builds; the New Brighton-to-Seacliff cliff trail is the longer sustained target.
+The geography gives you a clean three-step progression without ever leaving walking distance of Capitola Village.

 Peer-reviewed — not marketing